Prometheus 6.2.4 for 64-bit Windows operating systems was released January 13, 2019.

 - Log on to your computer as a system administrator.

 - Uninstall any previous version of the Prometheus application from your computer.

-- Close all open applications and run prometheus_6.2.0_2016-02-03 [EXE - 51.0 MB].
+- Close all open applications and run prometheus_6.2.4_2019-01-13 [EXE - 52.9 MB].
 A Setup Wizard will guide you through the installation.
-The Setup Wizard will require a restart to your computer if you have not installed a recent version of Prometheus before.

 Sample Data Set